uvalib/apollo/README.md

 # Apollo

-Apollo is a managment system for digitized collections.
+Apollo is a management system for digitized collections.

 ### System Requirements
 * GO version 1.9.2 or greater